Cxpher/KPS-SD/deploy_sd/README.rst

   * Select the Image you uploaded in Uploading the Service Domain Image
   * Keep the default Index selection
   * Click Add

+|
+5. Click Add New Nic to assign the VM network interface to a vlan, then click Add.
+6. Select Legacy BIOS to start the VM using legacy BIOS firmware.
+This choice is selected by default on AHV clusters supporting legacy or UEFI boot firmware.

 This tutorial will guide you through the deployment and update of a sample Kubernetes Application using KPS.
 The application is deployed to a KPS Service Domain for execution.
 This tutorial assumes your Service